Published 02 Jan 2019

-If you want my opinion of everything I "enjoyed" this year, these are my micro-reviews chronicling my first impressions throughout the year:
+If you want my opinion of everything I "enjoyed" this year, click the Tiny Review links at the start of each section.
+These micro-reviews chronicle my first impressions throughout the year.

 I fell head-over-heels into board games this year, shunning almost all other forms of media.
 So much so that I need to slow down and re-evaluate.
 I'm doing a Year of Depth next year.
 More on that later.

 Santorini created a situation I have never been in before: universal, spontaneous, passionate interest.
 When I first played Santorini I loved its simple and elegant game play.
 The box doesn't lie when it says 30 seconds to learn!
 I scored it at a 9.
 The friend I played it with (Vince) bought it right away but I held out.
 Then I showed it to my friend Brett, and he bought it right away.
 It was now odd that I didn't own it.

 I borrowed the game from Vince for Thanksgiving and my sister (for the first time I can remember) asked about it.
 She didn't stop playing it for the rest of the night.
 I showed my niece (9) and nephew (6) and they played it (correctly) all night!
 My friends asked about it.
 I brought a gift copy home for family Christmas and my dad and uncle and I played it for hours.

 I have now bought multiple copies now as gifts and finally own a copy myself (Christmas present!).
 I am so happy to have been proved wrong by an overwhelming enthusiasm around me.
 Every game after Santorini feels dull in comparison.
 It is raucous, tense, and snappy.
 Don't wait to buy it like I did.